Christianity after Christendom: Paradoxes of “Theological Turns” in Contemporary Culture”

 The proposed project seeks to explore, interpret and also join the so-called “theological turn” in certain avenues of academic philosophy as well as our society’s growing saturation with media which may open up new perspectives in Christian theology.
 While acknowledging that certain forms of Christianity are a matter of the past, this project has the conviction that the Christian theological tradition may carry a new meaning and a new promise for our culture and society.
 In this sense, we aim to search for a Christianity that comes after “Christendom”…. read full project description

-- Gábor Ambrus – is our specialist in theology and media theory.
+- Gábor Ambrus – theology and media theory

 - Martin Kočí, “The Un-thought of Christianity in Jan Patočka.”
 Seminar for Postgraduate Students of Prof. Kurt Appel (Katholische Theologische Fakultät, Universität Wien).
 Stift Melk, Austria, 21 January, 2017 (invited presentation).

 - Martin Kočí, “A Christian Thinker?
 Reading Patočka with Derrida and Beyond.”
 Heresy and Heritage – Jan Patočka on Philosophy, Politics and the Arts.
 Leuven-Brussels, Belgium, 2-6 May, 2017.